sharadalt/sharadalt.github.io/_posts/2017-03-28-Understanding-a-Closure-in-JS.md

 <p>
-The global scope has access to global scope.
+The globalVar has access to global scope.
 The global scope does not have access to the scope of either a() or b().
 Function a() can access the global scope and it's local scope, but not the scope of function b().
-Function b() can access the global scope, the scope of function a(), and it's own local scope.
+Function b() can access the global scope, the scope of function a() and it's own local scope.
 </p>

 <p>In other words, Any outer function, cannot access the scope of any inner function.
 The innermost function of nested functions scope chain however, has access to all the variables that exist both within and outside of it.
-Here the inner function is executed within it's lexical scope </p>
+Here the inner function is executed within it's lexical scope. </p>

 The code below allows us to execute a function outside of its lexical scope.